August 1, 2014

-With the support of our Carpenter Governance Council, teaching staff, PFC and the hard work of our amazing parents and guardians we all can look forward to the following exciting additions/changes:
+With the support of our Carpenter Governance Council, teaching staff, PFC and the hard work of our amazing parents and guardians we all can look forward to the following exciting additions:

-- Additional Fourth Grade classroom teacher (third consecutive year)
+- Additional Fourth Grade classroom teacher (fourth consecutive year)

-- New play areas painted on the main playground
+- Freshly painted play areas on the main playground

 - And more!